Hasan-Metin/Hasan-Metin/README.md

  <img align="right" height="270px" alt="GIF" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" />

 ### Hi <img src="https://raw.githubusercontent.com/parth-27/parth-27/master/Hi.gif" width="30px">
 - I am Hasan!
 I am a curious, self-taught Front-End / Mobile App Developer with a background of 9-year Electronic Engineering experience.
+I Have dynamic learning experience on understanding & applying the Mobile App and Web development methodologies by using React Native and ReactJS.

-- I steered my career path to become a Software Developer 2 years ago.
+- I have a bachelor's degree in Electronic and Electrical Engineering and have the ability to utilize accumulated diverse technical experience and programming ability to collaboratively produce quality software and web/mobile related products or services with help of an Electronic Engineering background.

-- Currently, I am looking for new opportunities as a Front-End / Mobile App Developer.
+- I steered my career path to becoming a Software Developer.
+Currently, looking to join an organization where the opportunity for growth and professional development is embraced as a Mobile App / Front-End Developer.

 📫 How to reach me: <a href="mailto: hasan.metinn@outlook.com">hasan.metinn@outlook.com</a>
 <div>